rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 <figure class="full">
     <img src="/assets/img/mpu/task_access.png">
-    <figcaption>Figure 5.
-Illustration of which tasks have access to which MPU subregions of the heap.
+    <figcaption><a name="fig5">Figure 5.</a> Illustration of which tasks have access to which MPU subregions of the heap.
 This shows twenty-nine tasks, the maximum my solution can support with a 16KB heap.</figcaption>
 </figure>

-Figure 5 shows which MPU subregions of the heap are accessible to which task for a system running twenty-nine tasks.
+[Figure 5](#fig5) shows which MPU subregions of the heap are accessible to which task for a system running twenty-nine tasks.
 Each task is allocated a unique subregion of its own, where its stack is located.
 Certain subregions (marked in gray) are owned by the OS (for storing TCBs) and are not accessible to any task.

 In a simpler system, I can verify that accessing another task's stack generates a memory management fault.
 I spawn two OS tasks that both have access to a global integer pointer.
 Task A points the pointer to a local variable in its stack.
 Task B waits until Task A has done this and then tries to dereference the pointer to A's stack.
-Listing 5 shows the tasks for this test program.
+[Listing 5](#lst5) shows the tasks for this test program.

 ```c
 Sema4Type sema;